 I, we, the-freelance-editor welcome, value, and appreciate clients, teammates, customers, and other supporters—of all backgrounds.
 We do not discriminate; we do not support discrimination or harrassment or outright ignorance.
 We never have and never will.
 Instead, we want to be and strive to be an organization where any individual, every individual can feel they belong and have a place, a voice, a role.
-We know we are nothing, none of us are anything—without your involvement.
+We know our business would not exist without your involvement.

 the-freelance-editor welcomes associations with people of every race and color and age; persons of any nation, culture, ancestry, ethnicity or ethnic origin, national origin, or citizenship; individuals of all creeds, religions, faiths, spiritualities, beliefs, and other guiding principles; persons of any sex or gender, sexual orientation, gender identity, or gender expression—all irregardless of education level or ability, health status or disability, marital or parental status, socio-economic background, or military or veteran status.